ZMensRain/split-keyboard/README.md

 # Split Keyboard

-A PWA for note taking that makes use of a custom onscreen keyboard so that they keyboard can be split in half.
+A PWA for note taking that uses a custom onscreen split keyboard.
 This PWA is designed for landscape mobile only in fact I wrote css that prevents rotation.

 ## Key Features

-- support for multiple input buffers
+- Support for multiple input buffers
-- customizable keyboards
+- Customizable keyboards
+- Command mode
-- vim like commands
+- Custom commands
+- Custom keyboard actions

 ## My Role